-Notwithstanding the above, families who are elderly, disabled, or displaced will be offered housing before other single persons.single persons who are age 62 or older, displaced, homeless, or persons with disabilities.
+Notwithstanding the above, single persons who are age 62 or older, displaced, homeless, or persons with disabilities.

 Market rate units that do not receive Federal, State, or City subsidy will prioritize housing those applicants of the Housing Choice Voucher program that have vouchers and are having difficulty finding housing.